therzka/spell-with-emojis-raycast/README.md

 Until I figure out how to publish this to the Raycast store:

 1. clone this repo
-2. navigate to the directory and run `npm run build`
+2. navigate to the directory and run `npm install`
+3. once things finish install, build the extension with `npm run build`
-3. use the "Import Extension" command in Raycast and select the directory
+4. use the "Import Extension" command in Raycast and select the directory

 ## Usage Instructions